 Intent, Implementation, Impact

-Teachers have the autonomy to decide when within the academic year they teach an area of geography and how to make effective links with other subject areas.
-Teachers use the long term planning document for geography and use the objectives from it to plan exciting, interesting and engaging topics and lessons.
+Teachers have the autonomy to decide when within each term they teach their unit of geography that is reflected on the medium term plan.
+Teachers follow the medium term planning document for geography and use the objectives given to plan exciting and engaging lessons.
+Each medium term plan details opportunities for cross-curricular links and hooks for engagement and enrichment.

-We also extend the children’s understanding of a curriculum area through well-planned field-trips and visitors to school.
+We also extend the children’s understanding of the Geography curriculum through well-planned field-trips and visitors to the school.
+These provide children with a context for learning and children develop their field-work skills more closely.

-Geography work is recorded in the children’s curriculum exercise books, but links can be found in English books and in Sketch books.
+Geography work is recorded within the children’s humanities books, but links can be found in their English books and in art/DT books.
+Also, children’s work can be celebrated on geography displays both in classrooms and around school.

-Through the exciting, interesting and engaging lessons, our children develop a lifelong interest in the world around them and enjoy sharing their knowledge both in class and often as a home based project.
+Through the exciting, engaging and well-structured lessons, our children develop a lifelong curiosity and interest in the world around them and enjoy sharing their knowledge both in class and often as a home-based project.
+The work in humanities books evidence the understanding the children have of the geography curriculum and how they use the knowledge and skills to further their learning.
 The children enjoy and understand the links made with other subjects.

 At school we measure the impact of geography through the children’s ability to demonstrate their skills; through talking to the children about their geography lessons and topics; observations of lessons and monitoring of curriculum books by the geography subject leader.